-Stéphane Richard

-Chief Executive and Chairman, Orange
+Stéphane Richard Chief Executive and Chairman, Orange

-"As identity goes digital, it also gets increasingly "mobile".
-Especially in Europe, where 53% of all digital transactions are conducted using a mobile handset.
-As one of the pioneer operators launching Mobile Connect, alongside the GSMA and other leading mobile operators worldwide, Orange is making mobile phones the key to electronic identification and authentication.
-I am proud that thanks to Orange, Mobile Connect is now helping France digital transformation, making government services available to every citizen connected on France Connect, the French Identification Providers Federation System.
-This live service will help spread eIDAS, with the aim to create a Digital Single Market that simplifies access to public administration, improves user convenience and makes trust and authentication services' market more transparent, while preserving citizens' privacy."
+"As identity goes digital, it's also increasingly going mobile.
+This trend is especially pronounced in Europe, where 53% of all digital transactions are conducted using a mobile handsets.
+As one of the pioneer operators launching Mobile Connect alongside the GSMA and other leading mobile operators worldwide, Orange is making mobile phones the key to electronic identification and authentication enabling Mobile Connect for any service and any device.
+2017 was pivotal year for Orange, and I am proud that Mobile Connect is now helping the French government in its digital transformation.
+We are making Mobile Connect available for government services to every citizen connected on the France Connect portal.
+This live service will help spread digital identities in the context of elDAS, with the aim to create a Digital Single Market that simplifies access to public administration, improves user convenience and makes the trust and authentication services market more transparent and accountable, while preserving citizens' privacy."

-Biørn Ivar Moen

-Chief Marketing Officer, Telenor Norway
+Bjørn Ivar Moen Chief Marketing Officer, Telenor Norway